-65Murray Waas and Craig Unger, "In the Loop: Bush's Secret Mission," New Yorker, November 2, 1992, 70-71.
+65 Murray Waas and Craig Unger, "In the Loop: Bush's Secret Mission," New Yorker, November 2, 1992, 70-71.

+until Iraq's 1991 invasion of Kuwait.
+Mubarak tried to convince him to withdrawal.
+When he did not, Egypt joined the US-led coalition to drive the Iraqis back to Baghdad.
 The IMF and World Bank rewarded him handsomely with debt forgiveness later that year at the Paris Club.